CoryC3K/FLSun-Q5/README.md

 ## Start

 G21	  ; mm mode
 G90	  ; absolute positioning
 M82	  ; extruder absolute mode
 M107 T0	; fan off
 M104 S{material_print_temperature_layer_0} T0 ; start hotend warming, no wait
 M190 S{material_bed_temperature_layer_0}      ; wait for bed warming
 M109 S{material_print_temperature_layer_0} T0 ; make sure hotend is to temp (wait)
 G28    	; Auto Home, disables UBL
 G29 A  	; re-enable UBL
 G29 L1 	; Load slot 1 mesh
 ;G29 J  	; 3-point mesh tilt
 G92 E0	; extruder set zero

 Of note: I didn't like waiting for the bed to come up to temp, and then waiting for the hotend to come up.
 It just adds time.
 So I start warming the hotend, wait for the bed to heat up (while the hotend is also warming), and then have it wait for the hotend to finish.
 It just saves a few minutes, and the power supply & board are plenty strong to handle both at once (as they do while printing).

 Also, the UBL start codes are important.
-I, personally, have the 3-point mesh tilt turned off, as it wasn't adding much level-ness to my bed once I had everything tweaked.
+I, personally, have the 3-point mesh tilt turned off (the semicolon comments out the command, remove it to enable), as it wasn't adding much level-ness to my bed once I had everything tweaked.
 That said, I *always* print at 60c on the bed, I literally don't have anything other than PLA.
 If you print at different bed temps, you might want to re-enable the mesh tilt to account for different bed temps.
 (Or store meshes in other slots and use those for different materials, but that's more UBL depth than I want to include here).

 ## Stop

 M107	    ; fan off
 M104 S0 	; hot-end off
 M140 S0	  ; bed heat off
 G92 E0	  ; store current extruder pos
 G91	      ; relative pos
 G1 E-1 F300 ; retract 1 slow for cooling
 G1 Z+0.5 E-5 F9000 ; backoff z & extruder
 G28	      ; go home
 M84 	    ;steppers off
 G90 	    ;absolute positioning

 Nothing fancy here, just turning everything off.
 If your extruder drools a bit, increase the 'E-5' value.
 If your effector falls down after you turn your steppers off, you need to snug up your carrages.
 Feel free to leave them on, but you really shouldn't need to, and I like the idea that if power cuts my effector isn't gonna come crashing down on my part.